Blossoming bijection for bipartite pointed maps and parametric rationality of general maps of any surface: The -valent case

 Let $s'$ be a blossoming map obtained from $s$ by removing all the vertices of $C$ and all the halfedges adjacent to removed vertices.
 In \cref{fig:CyclesInOffset2} we colored halfedges which were internal edges in $s$ but now become stems in $s'$ by red or green.

-We set red (green, respectively) stems to be leafs (buds, respectively) in $s'$.
+We set red (green, respectively) stems to be leaves (buds, respectively) in $s'$.
 Note that if the root vertex of $s$ was contained in $C$ (these are precisely the cases when green halfedges appear) the blossoming map $s'$ is not rooted.
 Let $v$ be the green vertex adjacent to $v_s(\vec \rho_s)$ by the green edge $e$ (see \cref{fig:CyclesInOffset2}).
-We are going to root $s'$ in the vertex $v$ in a way that $s' \in \widetilde{\mathcal{M}}^\times_\mathcal{S}$.
+We are going to root $s'$ in the vertex $v$ in a way that $s'$ is a bud-rooted map.
 In order to do this we are going to show that when $v$ is of relative type $1$ then the edge sharing an adjacent corner to $e$ of label $1$ is necessarily a bud.

 It is clear from \cref{fig:CyclesInOffset2} that the first visited corner in the tour of $s$ adjacent to $v$ is the corner adjacent to $e$ with bigger label, while the last visited corner in the tour of $s$ adjacent to $v$ is the corner adjacent to $e$ with smaller label.
 Therefore, if this bigger label is equal to $2$ then the unique corner labeled by $0$ and adjacent to $v$ was visited before the corner labeled by $1$ and adjacent to $e$ and $v$.
 This implies that the edge between these two corners has to be a bud, since $\lambda_s^r$ is a decent labeling.
 Similarly, if this bigger label is equal to $1$ then the corresponding corner was visited before the unique corner adjacent to $v$, labeled by $2$.
 Therefore the edge between these two corners has to be a bud, since $\lambda_s^r$ is a decent labeling.

 Our analysis shows that when the root vertex of $s$ was contained in $C$ we can root $s'$ at the vertex $v$ as shown in the following \cref{fig:transf}.